Freestyle BMX

 Anyway, I loved riding so much, I tried to make a go at riding professionally.
 I was eventually able to make a living through my riding by doing stunt shows at fairs, festivals, and LOTS of bicycle safety/anti-drug shows at schools and other community events.

 In the early days, I set all of these shows up myself (from making the sales calls to handling all of the logistics).
-I ran several teams: Northshore Freestyle Team, Maximum Performance Trick Team, Acition Impact Stunt Team; and eventially landed a spot on a national team: Perfection on Wheels.
+I ran several teams: Northshore Freestyle Team, Maximum Performance Trick Team, Acition Impact Stunt Team; and eventually landed a spot on a national team: Perfection on Wheels.

 Anyway, I was able to make a living for a couple of years just by riding my freestyle bike.
 It was AWESOME.
 I didn't make big money, and I wasn't one of the best riders, but I had incredible experiences, I met great people, and I traveled back and forth across this country more times than I can remember.
-What more can somone ask for?
+What more can someone ask for?